sparabu/eddie2/PRD.md

   - Added design tokens, user flow diagrams, and API integration details
   - Included animation guidelines and testing/QA criteria

+- **v1.3.0**: UI improvements and bug fixes:
+  - Redesigned sidebar with completely hideable functionality
+  - Added toggle button in top-left corner to show/hide sidebar
+  - Moved app logo and title to top bar when sidebar is collapsed
+  - Improved Q&A management with direct creation from sidebar
+  - Added "+" button to Q&A section in sidebar
+  - Moved Settings to bottom of sidebar with separate panel
+  - Adjusted font sizes and spacing for better readability
+  - Fixed localization issues with missing strings
+  - Improved responsive design for different screen sizes
+  - Enhanced overall UI consistency

 ### Version Control Strategy
 To maintain a consistent, collaborative, and traceable development workflow, Eddie2 uses a structured Git-based version control strategy: